 How much time do you have to commit to programming?

-The amount of time that you have to commit to learning Python for dummies will largely dictate the type of course you take.
+The amount of time that you have to commit to learning Python programming for dummies will largely dictate the type of course you take.
 For example, if you have quit your job and want to learn Python in the shortest amount of time possible, you should probably start with an intensive course or a Python boot camp.

 However, your approach will be completely different if you only have a few hours per week for programming.
 The best thing to do in this case would be to enroll in a self-paced online Python course.
 These courses usually let you work through things at your own pace, allowing you to spend a few hours learning after work or on the weekend when you get some spare time.
+Also, here in BitDegree we believe that everyone deserves to learn, even if their finances say otherwise.
+Which is why we started the scholarship program where learners can apply to get their course fees funded.
+If you are in a tough financial situation, but want to learn Python basics be sure to try them out!

 Do you hope to get a job with your new knowledge?